 Here, the employer made the mistake of believing that a suspension without pay would be automatic without taking the steps to justify it.
 Therefore, it was considered a constructive dismissal, and the employee was awarded damages.
 Employers should seek expert legal advice prior to instituting a suspension without pay.

 Disciplinary suspensions can occur when an employee has committed misconduct, as a form of punishment if there is just cause to do so.
 Again, this form of suspension can only be unpaid if there is an express term in the employment agreement that the employee signed allowing for the measure to be taken unpaid.

 The disciplinary suspension cannot go so far as to sever the employment relationship, otherwise the employee may have a claim for constructive dismissal.

 On the other hand, if the misconduct is serious enough, the employer may have just cause to permanently dismiss the employee without compensation.
 The employer who chooses to only suspend such an employee without pay may in fact be acting leniently.
 You should consult an employment lawyer if you are in such a situation, to help evaluate your options.

 In general, suspending an employee is permissible if all express and implied terms in the employment relationship are followed satisfactorily.
 It is important to expressly allow for an unpaid suspension in an employment contract or policy should an employer wish to exercise this tool instead of terminating the employee and the suspension must be in the interest of the business.

-Additionally, Courts often look at whether the employee had the opportunity to challenge the suspension before someone who is not the manager or supervisor who imposed the suspension in the first place, such as a senior manager or executive.
-Failing to allow for this may render the suspension a constructive dismissal, wherein the employee may claim for notice for the termination of their employment and the potential for any unpaid wages during the suspension period.
+Additionally, Courts often look at whether the employee had the opportunity to appeal the suspension to someone who is not the manager or supervisor who imposed the suspension in the first place, such as a senior manager or executive.
+Failing to allow for this may render the suspension a constructive dismissal, wherein the employee may claim notice for the termination of their employment and the potential for any unpaid wages during the suspension period.